keenanpayne/eleventy-netlify-boilerplate/pages/home.md

       type: Investment Type
       description: "Connecting IP and R&D teams on an IP learning platform for enterprises that focus on innovation. "
+sectionFour:
+  headline: Our Team
+  description: We provide strategic, financial, and operational support and ride
+    the wave alongside you from Day 1.
+  team:
+    - name: Nadav Eylath
+      title: Founder, Managing Partner
+      location: San Francisco, CA
+      description: Nadav has worked with notable companies from his previous fun including Netlify, Wecover, Honeybook, Future Family, Disclousures, Peer5, and Betterhealh.
 ---
 # With you from the start